November 16, 2021

 For the first time only the top ten are placed in ranking order with the remaining 40 listed alphabetically.
 “Events over the past two years really led us to question what we do and why we do it.
 Arranging the Thinkers50 in this way fits more readily with our belief that collaboration and community lie at the heart of the Thinkers50—and organizational success,” says Thinkers50’s Stuart Crainer.

 Founded in 2001, Thinkers50 identifies, ranks, and shares the very best management ideas globally.
 Every two years, the Thinkers50 Distinguished Achievement Awards recognize individual achievement across a range of management categories, and the definitive global ranking of the 50 most influential business thinkers is published.
-The previous winners are W. Chan Kim & Renée Mauborgne, Roger Martin, Clayton Christensen, CK Prahalad, Michael Porter, and Peter Drucker.
+The previous recipients are W. Chan Kim & Renée Mauborgne, Roger Martin, Clayton Christensen, CK Prahalad, Michael Porter, and Peter Drucker.

 Thinkers50 partners include the Business Ecosystem Alliance, Brightline Initiative, Fujitsu, the Haier Model Research Institute, the Haier Group, 100 Coaches, coaching.com, Executive Networks, India’s Institute for Competitiveness, ECSI Consulting, and Management Centre Turkey.

 Des Dearlove & Stuart Crainer are the founders and directors of Thinkers50.
 For two decades, they have been the recognized masters of finding and promoting the most accomplished and promising business and management thinkers worldwide.
 Internationally recognized experts on business ideas, they are the authors of more than 15 books available in 20 languages, editors of The Financial Times Handbook of Management, and are both former columnists to The Times.
 They advise thinkers and organizations worldwide.